SujalAhrodia/Practice_2020/README.md

 ## Day 20
 > 1. You are given coins of different denominations and a total amount of money.
 Write a function to compute the number of combinations that make up that amount.
 You may assume that you have infinite number of each kind of coin.

+> 2. Given an unsorted array of integers, find the length of longest increasing subsequence.